 Frequently Asked Questions

 If you are a school, educational establishment or a youth organisation and are running the Achievement Award Scheme, we hope the information below will answer the questions you may have.
+You can also read our Hints and tips for running the Jack Petchey Achievement Award Scheme leaflet.
+It gives a quick overview of what you need to do.

 How many awards will we have each year?